 Gregory Story Modern Clay

-If you’ve ever admired my (wall) balls, and many of you have, NOW is the time to get your own!
-Gregory is offering an incredible 25% off with the code OMG
+If you’ve ever admired my (wall) balls, and many of you have, maybe it’s time to get your own!

 Mixed media magician, and anchor of the San Francisco art community.
 Sculpture and collage to stir your imagination.